zepedropaixao/zepedropaixao.github.io/projects/meta_prg/index.md

 # My contribution to Partner Reports

-As one of the first 3 volunteers on this project, I took part in defining how it would be setup
+As one of the first 3 volunteers on this project, I took part in defining how it would be setup.
+Besides taking part in all major engineering decisions across the board, I ended up originally owning the exporter layer which I will detail further bellow.
+Throughout the evolution of the project, because I was interacting directly with new teams onboarding onto Partner Reports, I ended up owning all the scope of the project and became the de-facto tech-lead and go-to person for it.

+Besides the technical responsibilities, I also detailed a thorough onboarding guide wiki for new teams / developers to use.
+I then used it to on-board new hires of our own team, to be able to understand which parts were more prone to questions to improve the wiki itself.
+I effectively on-boarded all the new teams working on Partner Reports and studied where teams where investing most of their times, with the intent of optimizing the platform itself.
+This ended up leading me to develop a new project called Partner Metrics that I talk about [here](https://www.google.com).

+{% include figure.html url="/assets/imgs/meta/prg_dinner.jpg" description="Early-days picture of a dinner with the PRG (Partner Reports Generator) team (and friends)" %}

 ## First technical challenges